hphelion/documentation/CarrierGrade/UseCases/TasksforAdmins/carrier-grade.dashboard.admin.md

 ### Managing resources

 <hr>
-**Note:** This feature applies to the Wind River Linux region only.
+**Note:** This feature applies to the Wind River Linux servers only.
 <hr>

 ### Managing inventory

 <hr>
-**Note:** This feature applies to the Wind River Linux region only.
+**Note:** This feature applies to the Wind River Linux servers only.
 <hr>

 ### Managing server groups